morrownr/USB-WiFi/home/USB_WiFi_Adapters_that_are_supported_with_Linux_in-kernel_drivers.md

 Warning: TEROW sells a TEROW ROW12CD that is reported to be based on a rtl8812bu chipset.
 That is not what you want.

 Review by Nick - The TEROW ROW02CD and TEROW ROW02FD work very well with the Raspberry Pi 4B, 3B+ and 3B.
 I have tested both with various desktop and laptop systems.
 The TEROW ROW02CD is a single state adapter and the TEROW ROW02FD is a multi-state adapter.
 You should give preference to single state adapters.
 The cost of these adapters is very low.
 The performance and quality of the materials used and capabilities of these adapters is not quite as good as the Alfa AWUS036ACM but that is to be expected since the Alfa AWUS036ACM is a more expensive, premium quality adapter.
 My experience is that these adapters do provide good stable performance and should meet the needs of most Linux users.
 In fact, during my testing, a TEROW ROW02FD outperformed in link quality and signal level vs. a similar adapter based on a rtl8812bu chipset when plugged into the same USB3 port and connected to the same wifi router.

-Additional information about the TEROW ROW02FD (driver free) (the multi-state version) - 2022-03-27 - The Raspberry Pi OS 64 bit release date 2022-01-28 ships with an old version of the data file for usb_modeswitch which will make it look like you need to install a driver.
-That is not the problem.
-For more information, see [How to Modeswitch](https://github.com/morrownr/USB-WiFi/blob/main/home/How_to_Modeswitch.md).
-To clarify: Most Linux users will never know that this adapter is multi-state because the usb-modeswitch utility is installed and active on almost all modern Linux distros so the adapter will "just work."

 ```
 >=====>  AVM FRITZ!
 AC 860  <=====<